wisabid/dmr-ui/README.md

 * This can run on ReactDOM.render() on a single page for demo purposes. ✅

-* In addition, the CRA app is hosted on https://dataminr-db.netlify.app/ ✅
+* In addition, the CRA app is hosted on netlify ✅

 * Unit tests - Basic ones are in place ✅